naamak01/ticket-lifecycle/README.md

 This means every hour contact them to see if they can get back in.

-Once you reach out to the customer and the Priority or SLA plan needs to change due to the importance , change them to the respective selection to route the issue appropriately
+Once you reach out to the customer and the Priority or SLA plan needs to change due to the importance, change them to the respective selection to route the issue appropriately

 ![image](https://github.com/user-attachments/assets/2e37305c-6295-4e60-bcbf-347054566260)